PatrykWo/vllm-fork/docs/source/getting_started/gaudi-installation.rst

    $ pip install -r requirements-hpu.txt
    $ python setup.py develop

-3. Build and Install from vLLM main source
+3. Build and Install from vLLM upstream

 If you prefer to build and install directly from the main vLLM source, where periodically we are upstreaming new features, run the following: